wikipathways/pvjs/README.md

 $ cd pathvisiojs
 ```

-2. If you've already forked and cloned pathvisiojs in the past, get the latest code:

-Add the wikipathways pathvisiojs repo as a remote named "wikipathways," if you have not already done so:
+B. Add the wikipathways pathvisiojs repo as a remote named "wikipathways," if you have not already done so:

 ```
 $ cd ~/Sites/pathvisiojs/ #use the location where the pathvisiojs directory is actually located on your computer